Your true Icelandic winter adventure awaits. Book your tour now!

 How to get to Lake Myvatn

-There are a few ways of going about visiting Lake Mývatn.
-There are dozens of wonderful tours, there is always the option of taking a road trip and there are flights available to nearby airports such as the one at Akureyri or at Húsavík or you can catch a public bus to Reykjahlíð.
+There are a few ways of going about visiting Lake Mývatn - dozens of wonderful tours, the option of taking a road trip, or flights from nearby airports such as the one at Akureyri or Airport Húsavík.
+You can also catch a public bus to Reykjahlíð.

 Icelandic road to Myvatn